Let’s tuck in with hearty Chicken Stew! Earthy, creamy, and nourishing, it’s the best chicken stew for a wintry evening and will warm your soul.

 - Chicken.
 The star of this healthy, hearty stew.
-Bite-sized pieces of chicken breasts (or thighs) are browned in the pot first, building essential flavor and adding lean protein.
-If you’d prefer to make this into a shredded chicken stew, check out some of the different cooking methods below.
+Bite-sized pieces of chicken breasts (or boneless skinless chicken thighs) are browned in the pot first, building essential flavor and adding lean protein.

 - Mirepoix.
 The classic blend of carrots, celery, and onion builds must-have chicken soup savoriness.

 - Butter + Flour.
-The butter adds scrumptious flavor and teams up with the flour to thicken the stew.
+The secret to good stew.
+Butter adds scrumptious flavor and teams up with the flour to thicken the stew.

 - Chicken Stock.
-As Ina says “store bought is fine.“ I recommend unsalted stock (or chicken broth) so your soup doesn’t become too salty.
+As Ina says “store bought is fine.“ I recommend unsalted stock (or low sodium chicken broth) so your soup doesn’t become too salty.